GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 ### Success At Duke

-I hesitate to admit it in writing, but I am evaluated as "smart".
+I hesitate to admit it in writing, but my communities and close ones have deemed me "smart".
 What does this mean?
 To me it means that I have a winning combination of radical enthusiasm for learning, the ability to synthesize new ideas, and break down problems into small easier to tackle problems.
 This has allowed me to attain fairly substantial academic success at Duke without destroying myself.
-I still spend many a Friday night in the library, but I enjoy it.
+I still spend many a Friday night in the library, but I enjoy it on it's own merit, not for a grade.

 When I got to Duke my freshman year, I found that I excelled in my classes with, to me at least, moderate effort.
 I was incredibly lucky to find a domain,